kstefanj/kstefanj.github.io/_posts/2023-11-07-hazelcast-on-generational-zgc.md

 > `-XX:+UseZGC -XX:+ZGenerational`

  The second flag is important right now to turn on the generational version of ZGC.
 The long-term goal is to only have the generational version of ZGC and to get there we like to **get user feedback**.
-If you have a use-case where Generational ZGC is not performing as well legacy ZGC please let us know using [this OpenJDK mailing list](https://mail.openjdk.org/mailman/listinfo/hotspot-gc-use).
+If you have a use-case where Generational ZGC is not performing as well as legacy ZGC please let us know using [this OpenJDK mailing list](https://mail.openjdk.org/mailman/listinfo/hotspot-gc-use).

 For other general news and insights from the Java team at Oracle make sure to check out [inside.java](https://inside.java/).